-Achieve year on year improvements to the levels of diversity within the business and publish an annually updated Diversity, Equity and Inclusion Action Plan.
+Achieve year-on-year improvements to the levels of diversity within the business and publish an annually updated Diversity, Equity and Inclusion Action Plan.

-97% of stakeholders supported this commitment.
+100% of stakeholders supported this commitment in our final round of engagement.

-In response WPD launched its "five pillars" approach (Figure 4) centred on developing our workforce, maintaining a diverse and inclusive culture, supporting our communities and customers, and doing business with more diverse suppliers.
+In response WPD launched its 'five pillars' approach (figure 4) centred on developing our workforce, maintaining a diverse and inclusive culture, supporting our communities and customers, and doing business with more diverse suppliers.